About Ben

 As our spokesperson

-In February 2025, following an engagement programme, advocacy and sharing our data and findings the Church of England pledged a £2m grant to the Trust, towards our work supporting their clergy.
+In February 2025, following an engagement programme, advocacy and sharing our data and findings, the Church of England pledged a £2m grant to the Trust, towards our work supporting their clergy.

-Ben's Petertide message
+Ben's Petertide message for ordinands

 The Actress and The Bishop